JoernBachem/Job-ads/README.md

 Comment:

-I have not heard of the last three skills listed before.
+I have not heard of the last three skills.
 So I don't know what is needed for this job and what to expect of this     job's role.
 So overall this seems to touch on slightly different area than presented in the lecture.